Important Information & FAQ

 Securing housing is the responsibility of each fellow.
-Rentals in San Francisco can be expensive and most fellows and students share rentals on a monthly basis.
-Be advised that most landlords in San Francisco require new tenants to pay the first month’s rent and a security deposit.
-Most areas of San Francisco and the Bay Area are easily accessible via public transportation.
+The cost of living is very high in San Francisco.
+The stipend is meant to offset the cost of transportation, but will not be enough to cover the cost of all living expenses.
+Most areas of San Francisco and the Bay Area are accessible via public transportation.
 Parking in the city is difficult and expensive, and most fellows find they can easily get along without a car.

-While A.C.T. cannot sponsor foreign applicants or assist in obtaining the required visa, we are willing to accept the application of anyone who already has the necessary permits to work in the United States.
+While A.C.T. cannot sponsor foreign applicants or assist in obtaining the required visa, we accept the application of anyone who already has the necessary permits to work in the United States.
 Please contact your local officials or the U.S. embassy in your country for more information.

 A.C.T. recognizes a critical need to offer training opportunities to students of color and aspiring professionals who wish to enter the field of theater arts.
-As part of this commitment, A.C.T. strongly encourages individuals who reflect the diversity of the Bay Area to apply.
+A.C.T. is an inclusive environment and encourages applicants representing diversity of all kinds to apply.

 A.C.T. is accredited by the Accrediting Commission of Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).
 Academic credit may be available to qualifying fellows.
 In addition, some schools translate the fellow experience into academic units.
 Check with your school's academic advisor to see if this applies to you.

 985 Atlantic Ave., Suite 100